sakibhasansufi/b9a10-client/README.md

 # Welcome to Lizer

 **Lizer** is an arts and craft.
 Hers users can see the available arts and craft and their details.
-They can also add their crat item here and see their added item in the my list page.
+They can also add their crft item here and see their added items in the my list page.

 **Features of the websote**
 - Show the details of arts and craft